CBIIT/bento-docs/configuration/program-detail-page.md

 1. Open `$(src)/bento-frontend/src/bento/programDetailData.js`.
 2. Under `files`:
-   * Set the field `field` to the GraphQL API query that returns the number of program-level files.
+   * Set the field `dataField` to the GraphQL API query that returns the number of program-level files.
    * Set the field `label` to the display label text for the File Count widget.
    * Set the field `fileIconSrc` to the URL for the File Icon of your choice.
    * Set the field `fileIconAlt` to the ALT tag for the File Icon.
    * Set the field `display` to 'true' if you want to display the File Count widget and to  'false', otherwise.
-   * Update `PROGRAM_DETAIL_QUERY` with the API query that returns file counts.
+   * Update `GET_PROGRAM_DETAIL_DATA_QUERY` with the API query that returns file counts.
 3. Example:

 ```javascript